dgatf/msrc/README.md

  - In HW V3 the telemetry port is the program port.
 It is a servo male plug on the ESC
  - In HW V4/V5 the telemetry port is a wired servo female plug.
 Don't confuse with RPM PWM signal connector or the program port
  - For HW ESCs be sure the firmware installed is NOT VBAR version
  - HW V4/V5 with current sensor.
-Values for current when throttle is low (<25%, depending on model) may not be reliable.
+Values for current when throttle is low (up to 25%, depending on model) may not be reliable.
 If getting high or noisy current values when throttle is low, adjust CURRENT_THRESHOLD in config.h.
 Below this throttle percentage (0-100%), current values will be 0A

 #### PWM signal